UntitledCharts/GridlessSekai-Retro/README.md

 This app is a sandbox.
 All songs, cards, etc. are unlocked and maxed. **THE APP WILL NOT WORK WITHOUT ASSETS!
 YOU MUST DOWNLOAD ASSETS BEFORE USING IT.**

 > This project is partially AI-assisted with Claude, due to my unfamiliarity with C++.
 If you dislike it - don't use it.
 Nobody is forcing you to.
+I provide this notice as a courtesy to you.
 >
 > For those who don't know the difference: no the project isn't fully AI.
 No, AI cannot make this project.
 The work here is based off OurStage (which has an API structure similar enough) as it is more feature-complete and has a base for hooking the game functions, and not RetroSekai (which I do not even have access to).